-‘Grand Theft Auto’ game publisher buys ‘Farmville’-maker Zynga for record $12.7 billion
+‘Grand Theft Auto’ game publisher to buy ‘FarmVille’-maker Zynga for record $12.7 billion

-Take-Two is known for making blockbuster hits like “BioShock,” “Red Dead Redemption 2” and “Grand Theft Auto V.” Take-Two estimated in a news release that the acquisition of Zynga will make the company over $500 million in annual sales “over time” from making new mobile games of its console and PC titles, after moving over Zynga’s nearly 3,000 employees.
-It also anticipates saving $100 million by combining companies and cutting general expenses.
+Take-Two is known for making blockbuster hits like “BioShock,” “Red Dead Redemption 2” and “Grand Theft Auto V.” Take-Two estimated in a news release that the Zynga acquisition will net the company over $500 million in annual sales “over time” from making new mobile versions of its console and PC titles once it moves over Zynga’s nearly 3,000 employees.
+Take-Two also anticipates saving $100 million by combining companies and cutting general expenses.

-The purchase will be made using both cash and in stock, according to Take-Two.
+The purchase will be made using both cash and shares of stock, according to Take-Two.
 Both companies were already publicly traded on Nasdaq.
-Zynga’s stock is up over 40% Monday at over $8 a share, while Take-Two is down 15%, at just under $140 a share.
+Zynga’s stock is up over 40 percent Monday at over $8 a share, while Take-Two is down roughly 15 percent at just under $143 a share.

 Take-Two financed $2.7 billion of the deal from J.P.
 Morgan and will fund the cash portion through its own assets and by taking on more debt.
 The transaction is set to be completed by June 30 this year, pending approval of regulators and stockholders of both companies.